Yeshivat Beit Yisrael bombing: The attack

 The bombing took place on Saturday evening in the Haredi Beit Yisrael neighborhood of Jerusalem, a neighborhood that had been targeted in three previous attacks.

 Shortly after 7 PM, the streets were crowded with worshippers who had just finished the sun-down prayers that mark the conclusion of the Shabbat.
 People had gathered near the Mahane Yisrael yeshiva for the bar mitzvah of Naveh Hazan.
 Another family, the Hajabis, were also celebrating their son's bar mitzvah, and members of the related Nehmad and Ilan families had arrived in Jerusalem for the celebration.
 Upwards of 1,000 Jews prayed every Saturday evening at the Mahane Israel seminary.

 The bomber was standing alongside a group of women with baby carriages who were waiting for their husbands to return from the synagogue, and blew himself up just as the family and guests were beginning to leave.
 The ensuing blast shook downtown Jerusalem, and ignited a nearby car.
 Among the dead were an infant and her six-year-old brother, a mother and her three-year-old son, and a 12-year-old boy.
 The dead included members of the Hajabi, Hazan, Nehmad, and Ilan families.
 A woman who was pregnant with twins survived but lost both of her unborn children.
 Two babies were taken to Hadassah Medical Center, the whereabouts of their parents unknown.

 The bombing occurred only meters from the site of a previous car bombing the year before.
 At the Mahane Yisrael seminary, a stone wall was splattered in blood.

 Shlomi, an eyewitness, saw a baby carriage alongside a dead baby and other dead people.
 Another witness said that she and everyone else in her family had been injured when the bomber attacked:

 Eitan of the Magen David Adom recounted:

 Livnat, the sister of Sofia Ya'arit Eliyahu who died in the blast with her seven-month-old son, described her experience:

 Fatalities

 Ten people were killed instantly in the attack, and an eleventh died later of his injuries.
-8 of those fatilaies were from the Nehmad family.
+8 of those fatalities were from the Nehmad family.
 Over 50 people were injured.